 Members of the Advisory Board work with the senior management team in reviewing the Global Diplomatic Forum's programmes and shaping its strategic direction and promoting the Forum globally.
 These members represent the wide geographic and expertise varieties illustrated in the Global Diplomatic Forum's activities.

-Prior to this, he worked as an associated partner for West Sands and an associated consultant for Stirling Assynt in in the United Kingdom as well as advisor to several companies in Europe.
+Between 2013 and 2018, he served as a Member and Coordinator of the ISIL (Da’esh), al-Qaida and Taliban Sanctions Monitoring Team of the United Nations Security Council.
+Prior to this he worked as an associated partner for West Sands and an associated consultant for Stirling Assynt in in the United Kingdom as well as advisor to several multinational corporations in Europe.
 He consulted on security, political and economic issues concerning Iran, the Middle East, North Africa and the Gulf.
-In addition, he served as Program Director for the Institute for Strategic Dialogue in London, leading the Institute's foreign policy-centered program area.
-Having studied in Tübingen, Georgetown Washington D.C. and Israel, Hans holds a Masters and PhD degree in International Terrorism from St. Andrews University in Scotland.
+In addition, he served as Program Director for the Institute for Strategic Dialogue in London.
+Between 2001 and 2011, Hans headed the federal government of Germany's team investigating al-Qaida in Afghanistan, Pakistan and Central Asia and held the position of special advisor to the ambassador and liaison to the Security Forces at the German Embassy in Tehran.
+Having studied in Tübingen, Georgetown and Israel, Hans holds a Masters and PhD degree in International Terrorism from St. Andrews University in Scotland.

 Vibeke Brask Thomsen, Founder and Director of GenderHopes: